skarware/photowall_app/README.md

 npm start
 ```
 It will start HTTPS and WebSocket servers listening on port 3000 by default (Change if must inside ./bin/www file).
-Therefore, if you run the back-end of the app locally you can reach front-end with url https://localhost:3000, and all went well you should see debug information printed to stdout by back-end server:
+Therefore, if you run the back-end of the app locally you can reach front-end with url https://localhost:3000, and all went well you should see debug information printed to stdout by Node.js:
 ```
 skarware@citadel:~/photowall_app % npm start